 As an opaque identifier, the origid claim does not convey any SP or customer information in and of itself barring the sharing of origid decoding lists among SPs (not currently envisioned).
 It may be used in the originating SP network logging and call detail records to aid local traceback searches, and a terminating SP may include the value in traceback requests to help it determine a relationship between multiple calls from the same originating SP.
 The origid may also be used to signal traffic that can be correlated by terminating SP analysis functions.

-The text of the SHAKEN standard (ATIS-1000074 5.2.4) implies that for calls where both the customer and its TN authorization have been determined (‘A’ attestation level), the calling TN will provide sufficient correlation to the customer/traffic source that an origid at the granularity of a customer may not be needed.
-The implication for the other levels of attestation, where an explicit TN authorization lookup has not been applied or has not determined that there is authorization, then the origid should specifically be at the granularity of a customer or other identified traffic source (e.g. gateway peer or node).
-Note that in practice the origid and its granularity may be determined by the characteristics of a traffic source or point of origin in the SP network and not be dependent on a subsequently determined attestation value.
+For the originating SPs own purposes, the aggregation of calls by origid at any granularity (e.g. access or core network instance, region, customer, peer node, etc.) could be sufficient to support location of the origination source within its own network, for instance in response to a traceback request.
+However, for the terminating SP it may be useful to receive origids populated at one of the finer levels of granularity (customer/SP or peer node) for reputation scoring and traffic-source disambiguation purposes.
+This is particularly the case where there is not a one-to-one correspondence between the individual calling TNs and the traffic source and/or the originating SP does not exercise control over the TN marking so that the TN itself is not a unique and unambiguous indication of the source of the call.
+Therefore, the calling scenarios where it might be appropriate to mark calls with a network- or network-component-level of granularity are those where the access and/or core network exercise control over the customer UAs and/or the TNs marked on the call, and particularly when a given UA is associated with only one or a small number of TNs so that an origid at the customer granularity does not add information (assuming the terminating SP has some way of recognizing this is the case).
+For calling sources where the originating SP network itself does not exercise control over the calling TNs and a given customer or SP interface presents many calling TNs then origid at the customer or peer SP granularity or finer is important for the terminating SP to recognize calls attributable to a given source despite being marked with different TNs.
+This is likely the case for calls received at an NNI and also for calls received at a UNI from a reseller, VASP, or any enterprise calling source serving more than a few individuals.

+Where a particular part of the originating SP’s network handles traffic from both kinds of sources (controlled UAs with limited TNs and non-SP-controlled UAs with larger numbers of calling TNs), an originating SP may choose to use the finer granularity for all types of traffic.
 Over time, origid values populated at the granularity of individual customers for personal or small business service, when combined with calling patterns, could reveal information to other SPs and parties in the SHAKEN ecosystem regarding customer identity, personal relationships and/or business relationships that may not be obvious from calling/called numbers alone.
 The industry should consider whether or not this may raise privacy issues.
-One possible solution to this might be to use a persistent, but not permanently assigned value, such as for a 24-hour period or the length of a SIP registration, which may be long enough for an analytics function to make correlations without exposing a permanent reference to the individual customer.
+One possible solution to this might be to use a persistent, but not permanently assigned origid value, such as for a 24-hour period or the length of a SIP registration, which may be long enough for an analytics function to make correlations without exposing a permanent reference to the individual customer.